ozpv/haemolacriaa/README.md

 crontab -e
 ```

-this will open in your favorite editor, just append this line:
+This will open a file in your favorite editor (obviously vim), just append this line:
 ```
 0 0 1 * * certbot --nginx renew
 ```

 Now we need to setup our nginx config file!
-This is an example nginx config, write this to /etc/nginx/nginx.conf:
+This is an example nginx config.
+Replace each occurrence of \<example.com\> with your domain, and write this to /etc/nginx/nginx.conf:
 ```
 events {
         worker_connections 1024;